raspberrypilearning/button-switch-scratch-pi/en/step_1.md

 ## Introduction

-In this project, you will use the latest version of Scratch to learn how to wire and control button switches as electronic inputs for a Raspberry Pi 4.
-You will combine these with simple outputs, such as LEDs and Scratch, to work with each other to add physical world inputs and outputs to on-screen Scratch games.
+In this project, you will learn how to wire and control button switches as electronic inputs for a Raspberry Pi 4.
+You will combine these with simple outputs, such as LEDs, and the latest version of Scratch, to add physical world inputs and outputs to on-screen Scratch games.

 This projects follows on from the **LEDs, buzzers, and Scratch games** project that looked at physical computing inputs with Scratch 3 and Raspberry Pi.